 First, hit “Add Template” to sign up for ClickUp and add the template to your Workspace.
 Make sure you designate which Space or location in your Workspace you’d like this template applied.

 Next, invite relevant members or guests to your Workspace to start collaborating.

-- Update statuses as risks occur or are mitigated to ensure stakeholders are informed
+- Update statuses as changes progress to keep stakeholders informed